 DivaCup recommends the size 2 cup for anyone over 30 years old or who has given birth (either vaginally or by Cesarean section, no matter their age).
 For all others, they recommend the size 1 cup.

 Lunette bases their size recommendations primarily on flow, so that users with a light to moderate flow would typically use size 1, and users with a normal to heavy flow would use size 2.
-(Flow rate descriptions can be viewed at Heavy or Light Menstrual Flow?)
 They do encourage users to consider a variety of other factors as well, though, such as age, anatomy, and cervix location.
 (A more complex guide to choosing the right size Lunette cup can be found at Detailed Menstrual Cup Sizing Guide).

 Tara: I initially purchased a size 2 DivaCup, and was provided a size 2 Lunette cup for review.
 After experiencing leaks and problems with both cups I tried a size 1 Lunette cup, and had greater success with that.